Accenture/alexa-pokitdok/README.md

       }
     },

-Now that you have the function created in AWS, and your local environment knows where to deploy the code to, you can deploy your package directly to AWs.
+Now that you have the function created in AWS, and your local environment knows where to deploy the code to, you can deploy your package directly to AWS.
 This is a simple grunt task...

-		grunt deploy
+		$ grunt deploy

 Create Alexa Skill and Point it to Lambda
 -----------------------------------------